AndrewJBateman/ionic-angular-world-data/README.md

 ## Navigation/Pages

 * **Nav side-bar:** Working. countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
-Add languages.
+Languages added.
+* **TODO** add language for alert cancel?

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail ( no routing required - all done using *ngIf in the html content :-)).
 **TODO:**